sfu-natlang/SFUTranslate/README.md

 max_vocab_tgt: maximum size of target side vocabulary
 min_freq_tgt: minimum considrable target vocabulary, words with less freqency than this are replaced with ``unk_token``
 extract_unk_stats: the flag which enables the code to perform type/token analysis on the ratio of <UNK> tokens in the current vocabulary settings
 share_vocabulary: the flag which enables merging the source and target vocabulary into a single object, assigning unique ids to the same token in both source and target space
+sentence_count_limit: the maximum number of sentences to be considered from the dataset. it will normally be used when different data fractions are intended to be compared. please note that the actual number of processed sentences can be lower than this number since empty lines are removed from training data.

 model_name: `transformer` or `sts`
 train_batch_size: the average number of words expected to be put in a batch while training [4000 to 5000 seem to be a reasonable defalt]